-The Faroe Islands is a Nordic archipelago in the North Atlantic with a population of 52,500 and an area of 1,400 km2 (540 sq mi).
+The Faroe Islands is a Nordic archipelago in the North Atlantic with a population of 52,700 and an area of 1,400 km2 (540 sq mi).
 Vikings first inhabited the untouched island group in the Viking Age.
+In resent years travellers have found their way to the islands seeking to relax on the edge of the Arctic.

 The island Koltur as seen from Norðradalsskarð mountain pass.
 Koltur is inhabited by one person.
 Photo by Raul Gomez Fernandez known as @raulhudson1986 on Instagram.